pygame/pygame/docs/reST/ref/transform.rst

    | :sg:`flip(Surface, xbool, ybool) -> Surface`

    This can flip a Surface either vertically, horizontally, or both.
-Flipping a Surface is nondestructive and returns a new Surface with the same dimensions.
+Flipping a Surface is non-destructive and returns a new Surface with the same dimensions.

    .. ## pygame.transform.flip ##